Welcome. This newsletter is for

 Here’s a blog post I wrote about behavior change while on staff at Vanguard.

-In 2016 I started my own firm, 3 Stories Communications, and through some chance conversations stepped into two issue areas I think are really important: 1) helping organizations find strategic approaches for building more inclusive cultures and 2) dealing with the mis- and disinformation problem (or fake news, or information disorder, depending on who you talk to).
+In 2016 I started my own firm, 3 Stories Communications, and through some chance conversations stepped into two issue areas I think are really important: 1) helping organizations find strategic approaches for building stronger cultures and 2) dealing with the mis- and disinformation problem (or fake news, or information disorder, depending on who you talk to).
 The latter is causing a lot of confusion and vitriol, and few fully understand the manipulation and agendas behind it.
 Luckily I work with a team of researchers at NYU's Cybersecurity for Democracy project who do understand, and I've learned a ton from them.

 Thankfully there are solutions in the works for tackling the disinformation epidemic but most are tech or policy-oriented rather than working with people at the community level.
 That's where Truth in Common comes in.